thorbjornium/Software-Manual/src/cloud-architecture.md

 ## **Tiered Storage**

-After completing this episode, you should be able to:

-Discuss storage tiering in cloud environments

-**Description:** In this episode, you will learn about the ability to tier storage using cloud-based technologies.
-This includes a discussion of various tiers including hot, warm, cold, and archive storage.

-### **Tiered Storage**

 Storage tiering in cloud environments involves categorizing data based on its access frequency and performance requirements, with different tiers offering varying levels of performance and cost.
 By dynamically moving data between tiers based on usage patterns, organizations can optimize storage costs while ensuring that data remains accessible and responsive to application needs.

 Typical storage tiers include: